Jack Conklin

-Jonathan Jackson Conklin (born August 17, 1994) is an American professional football offensive tackle for the Cleveland Browns of the National Football League (NFL).
-He played college football for the Michigan State Spartans and was drafted by the Tennessee Titans eighth overall in the 2016 NFL draft.
+Jonathan Jackson Conklin (born August 17, 1994) is an American professional football offensive tackle.
+He played college football for the Michigan State Spartans and was selected by the Tennessee Titans eighth overall in the 2016 NFL draft.
 Conklin has been named a first-team All-Pro twice.

 Early life

 Conklin was born in Plainwell, Michigan on August 17, 1994, to Darren Conklin and Jennifer Jackson.
 He attended Plainwell High School in Plainwell, where he played football under his father who was the head coach.
 Conklin also played basketball in high school.

 College career

 Conklin joined the Michigan State University football team as a walk-on player.

 After redshirting his first year, Conklin started 13 of 14 games at either right or left offensive tackle his redshirt freshman year in 2013.

 As a sophomore, Conklin started all 13 games at left tackle.

-He was selected as a 2015 First-team All-American (Sporting News, USA Today) as well as the 2015 First-team All-Big Ten Conference (coaches, media).
+Conklin was selected as a 2015 First-team All-American (Sporting News, USA Today) as well as the 2015 First-team All-Big Ten Conference (coaches, media).

 During his career with the Spartans, Conklin started in 38 of his 39 career games (35 at left tackle and three at right tackle).
 On January 6, 2016, Conklin announced that he would forgo his senior season and declare for the 2016 NFL draft.